StoneCoded/NaiveBayesSentimentClassifier/README.md

 ## 1. Installation.

-Other than he standard Anaconda distribution of Python 3 you will also need SKLearn which documentation can be found [here](https://scikit-learn.org/stable/install.html)
+Other than the standard Anaconda distribution of Python 3 you will also need SKLearn which documentation can be found [here](https://scikit-learn.org/stable/install.html)

 ## 2. Motivation